MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 provision your resource to AD DS according to your configuration.

 To configure the FIM Service, navigate in Windows Internet Explorer® to http://localhost/identitymanagement.
-On the FIM Portal page, to create the provisioning policy, go to the related pages from the Administration section.
+On the MIM Portal page, to create the provisioning policy, go to the related pages from the Administration section.
 To verify your configuration, you should run the script in [Using Windows PowerShell to document your provisioning policy configuration](http://go.microsoft.com/FWLink/p/?LinkId=189661).